Knyazhna/UWFinTech_Group4_Project1/README.md

 * Monte Carlo Sim
 * Other helpful interactive visualizations

-The program will be accessed via a CLI Web Application (Voila)
+The program will be accessed via a CLI Web Application AND Voila

 ## Outline
 1.)
-API to pull stock information into DF - Polygon 2.)
+API to pull stock information into DF - Polygon.io 2.)
 Data cleaning/slicing
 3.)
 Analysis
 * Determine the fund with the most investment potential based on key risk-management metrics: